Heat styling natural gray hair

 The best way to prevent damage caused by heat tools is to avoid it.
 If you are a heat styling addict, learn to take care of your naturally gray hair with strengthening products.

-It’s better to invest and pay a high price on branded tools rather than wasting money on cheap low quality tools that may damage your silvers.
+It’s better to invest in and pay a high price for branded tools rather than waste money on cheap, low-quality tools that may damage your silvers.

 It’s good to take a break from heat styling every once in a while.